STARS AND SOIL: CHAPTER TWO

 “Then let’s go.”

-He escorts her out to the party, but soon leaves her to mingle on her own.
+He escorts her out to the ballroom, but soon leaves her to mingle on her own.
 She sips wine and tries to navigate the highly choreographed chaos that has engulfed her.
 She doesn’t know the language of the nobility; she doesn’t think she can master it or adapt to it; she certainly does not think she can learn it before her fathers pass the reigns to her.
 If, she corrects herself.
 If she decides to take the reins from them.
-There are some who find comfort in the rules and formalities of politeness, or the facsimile of it.
+There are some who find comfort in the rules and formalities of politeness or the facsimile of it.
 Caitlin knows now that she is certainly not one of them.
 The politeness of a business negotiation is far different from this.

-She downs her drink in what she is sure is a very unladylike manner, a server immediately appears to offer her another, but she waves him away and steps back, bumping into a gentleman speaking to a large group of nobles, all clearly hanging on his every word.
+She downs her drink in what she knows is a very unladylike manner; a server immediately appears to offer her another, but she waves him away and steps back, bumping into a gentleman speaking to a large group of nobles, all clearly hanging on his every word.
 His eyes are almost translucent blue, and his long hair is unnaturally blond.
 There is something that feels almost wrong about him, not quite human, but also more mundanely human than anyone else in the room.

 “I’m sorry,” she stammers.

+“The pleasure is mine.”
+She waits for him to offer his own name.
+One of his companions taps him and whispers to him.
 “Excuse me,” she says, her heart pounding in her ears.
 “I think my father said he had someone he wanted to introduce me to, and it looks like he’s with her now.”

 “How much longer will this last?” she asks.